 The observation is that global climate governance is relatively powerless

-- Secondly, the effects of climate change and the accelerated desertification that a suicidal policy of deforestation reinforced would justify an increased effort on adaptation policies.
-Thus, a vicious circle is set up, the powerlessness to fulfill the objectives of mitigation increasing the needs of adaptation policies.
+- Secondly, the effects of climate change and the accelerated desertificationthat a suicidal policy of deforestation reinforced would justify an increased effort on adaptation policies.
+Thus, a vicious circle is set up, the powerlessness to fulfil the objectives of mitigation increasing the needs of adaptation policies.

-- Third, and in contrast, the mobilization of civil society is growing in power thanks to multilateral cooperation on climate, through international cooperative initiatives (ICI) on climate which can, depending on the case, link public and/or private actors, and take any form.
-In this context, the agenda of solutions that brings together all these initiatives has led academics to talk about a groundswell surging on the world of climate action.
-In addition to these multiple cooperation frameworks, there is a dynamic between technical experts, institutions linked to the United Nations Framework Convention on Climate Change (UNFCCC), and linking it with the Sustainable Development Goals, thus addressing Article 6 of the Paris Agreement that establish a link between climate and sustainable development.
-Finally, the use of “Name and Shame” as “Name and Fame” is expected to play a growing role for all state actors or not.
+- Thirdly, and contrasting in nature, the mobilization of civil society is growing in power thanks to multilateral cooperation on the climate.
+This is occurring through international cooperative initiatives (ICI) for the climate which can, depending on the case, link public and/or private actors, and take a variety of forms.
+In this context, the agenda of solutions that brings together all these initiatives has led academics to talk about a groundswell surging within the world of climate action.
+In addition to these multiple cooperation frameworks, there is a cooperation and an understanding between technical experts and institutions linked to the United Nations Framework Convention on Climate Change (UNFCCC).
+This links with the Sustainable Development Goals, thus addressing Article 6 of the Paris Agreement which establishes a link between climate and sustainable development.
+Finally, the use of “Name and Shame” as well as “Name and Fame” is expected to play a growing role for all state actors or not.

 This observation leads us to recognize that a profound transformation in governance is taking place

-- First of all, we are witnessing a reversal of the pressure in favour of the fight against climate change, which is increasingly coming from civil society to the States and not the reverse, even if the States do not stop talking about mobilising their population.
-The position taken by American President Donald Trump, and the boomerang effect it has had on the part of certain federal states, starting with California, the major cities on the east coast of the United States and on the west coast and some very large companies, is a perfect illustration of this.
-The global awareness of citizens, perfectly reflected in the consensus conference organised in 2015 by the French National Commission for Public Debate, is also proof of this.
-It is now not only the first victims of climate change but also the economic interests that rely on transition and become the drivers of transformation.
+- First of all, we are witnessing a reversal of the pressure in favour of the fight against climate change, which is increasingly coming from civil society towards the States and not the reverse, even if States continue to talk about mobilising their populations.
+The position taken by American President Donald Trump, and the boomerang effect it has had on the part of certain federal states is a perfect depiction of this.
+Some of those included being California and the major cities on the east coast of the United States, as well as some very large companies on the west coast.
+The global awareness of citizens – perfectly reflected in the consensus conference organised in 2015 by the French National Commission for Public Debate – is also proof of this.
+It is now not only the first victims of climate change but also the economic interests that rely on transition and will continue to become the drivers of transformation.

-- Real change takes place through new mechanisms that result from the global climate action agenda through international cooperation initiatives.
-The actions identified in the area of non-state actors for climate action are in particular cities and regions.
-Similarly, carbon finance and more generally the evolution of financial institutions is considerable.
-Improving transparency systems both in the reality of greenhouse gas emissions through the introduction of new technologies and in monitoring the effectiveness of the actions implemented is essential in this regard.
+- Real change takes place through new mechanisms that result from the global climate action agenda as a result of international cooperation initiatives.
+The movements by non-state actors for climate action are generally being demonstrated by cities and regions.
+Similarly, carbon finance and more generally the evolution of financial institutions are considerable.
+Improving the transparency of systems is essential, especially to do with both the reality of greenhouse gas emissions through the introduction of new technologies and by monitoring the effectiveness of the actions implemented.

-- Finally, the law is transformed doubly.
-On the one hand, with the emergence of texts and in particular the Universal Declaration of Human Rights (DDHu) signed and supported by public entities including large cities as private entities (NGOs, companies) and institutions (universities, many bars around the world), and personalities starting with Mr. Ban Ki-moon.
-On the other hand, with a dazzling development of climate justice that creates a coalition between judge and civil society to compel states to act and to seek the main responsible for greenhouse gas emissions to make them contribute to the damage that they caused, especially on the basis of the Heede report.
+- Finally, the law is transformed twofold.
+On the one hand, with the emergence of texts and in particular the Universal Declaration of Humankind Rights (DHR) which are signed and supported by public entities including large cities, private entities (NGOs, companies) and institutions (universities, many bars around the world), and individuals, including former UN Secretary General – Ban Ki-moon.
+On the other hand, with an astounding development of climate justice that creates a coalition between the court and civil society to compel states to act and to pursue those responsible for greenhouse gas emissions and to make them contribute to the damage they have caused, especially on the basis of the Heede report.

-Thus, while all the signals are red, this climate issue which concerns humanity like the other species is perhaps a great sign of hope for the reason and the instinct of conservation to prevail, establishing a global and local governance capable of responding to the challenges of the Anthropocene.
+As such, the warning signs which continue to present themselves on this climate issue which concerns humanity, as it does all living species, are perhaps a sign of hope for that reason and an instinct of conservation may prevail, establishing a global and local governance capable of responding to the challenges of the current era.